VincentLa/GeorgiaTech/cse6250/bigbox/project/hive_project/code/pipeline/README.md

 # Pipeline Runner
 This pipeline runner is a way to keep all tasks hitting our database in a central location.
 The value of this, is that we can recreate the state of our database very easily, and we know where are all the tasks that are writing to our database.

 The entry point into the pipeline runner is [pipeline_runner.py](./pipeline_runner.py).
 In this file, we essentially create a `for` loop that loops through all the files in a list and executes them.
-Currently we only support `.hql` and `.py` files.
+Currently we only support `.sh`, `.hql` and `.py` files.

 ## Adding Additional Files
 To add additional files to run, add the file name to the appropriate list object.